sid0312/10DaysMLChallenge/README.md

 Do the modeling for these Datasets:
 a) Predict Loan_Status (http://iali.in/datasets/loan_status_train.csv)
-b) Predict rating (http://iali.in/datasets/cereal.csv) [observed Folks doing ctrl+c & ctrl+v from Kaggle hence hosted it on personal Server (it will be deleted after 2 days)]
+b) Predict rating (http://iali.in/datasets/cereal.csv)

 For Advanced Users:
 Analyze the Toxicity of comment's (Data